x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 automatically.
 For this to happen the company needs to issue the stock to interested parties.
-In order to avoid paying a large income tax for the non-liquid assets of the fledgling company, this needs to be done within a month after registering the company, where they are guarantueed to be accounted by their par-value of something very small.
-After signing the purchase agreement you have to make sure to actually pay this amount to your own company and make sure the transaction is recorded in the logs.
+In order to avoid paying a large income tax for the non-liquid assets of the fledgling company, this needs to be done within a month after registering the company, whereby they are guaranteed to be valued by their par-value of something very small.
+After signing the purchase agreement, one has to make sure to actually pay this amount to your own company and make sure the transaction is recorded in the logs.

-The stock purchase agreement also comes with the process.
+The stock purchase agreement also comes with this process.
 The precise allocation of shares depends on the number of founders and their indivdual stakes of course.
-In addition it is considered good practice leave a portion of shares unissued.
-These comprise a pool which we can use later on to give to the first few critical team members as an incentive.
-After few discussions this way and that we went for a 40 / 40 / 20 split among founder / founder / pool.
+In addition, it is considered good practice to leave a portion of shares unissued.
+These comprise a pool, which we can use later on to give to the first few critical team members as an incentive.
+After few discussions we went for a 40 /
+40 / 20 split among founder / founder / pool.

 > enter operations

 Depending on your situation you will need to divert company money towards yourself.
-Starting with a full-blown employment is maybe to complicated in terms of admin overhead and also not so flexible.
+Starting with a full-blown employment is maybe too complicated in terms of admin overhead and also not so flexible.
 Based on different advice from our network and beyond we picked the two-freelancers-invoicing-to-company model.
 This means each founder